MartinPacker/filterCSV/README.md

 As an example, you might code

     filterCSV check repair < input.csv > output.csv

+#### Handling CSV files not in the format iThoughts expects

+You can import a CSV file and the tree structure is described by how many empty cells are to the left of the first cell with text in.

+If there is more than one cell in the line with text in the last such cell is used to form a note for the node.

+Here is an example.

+    "A"
+    ,"A1"
+    ,"A2","This is a note"
+    ,,"A2A"

+In the above node "A" is at level 0, nodes "A1" and "A2" are at level 1 - and "A2" has a note ("This is a note"), and "A2A" is at level 2.

 #### Spreading Out Level 0 (Root) Nodes